NiklasPor/ngrx-clean-forms/README.md

 Angular already provides a lot of validators that can be converted and used with this module.

-The method `validatorOf<T>(fn: ValidatorFn): Validator<T>` converts an Angular validator to one that matches the specification of this library:
+The method `validatorOf<T>(fn: ValidatorFn): Validator<T>` converts a ReactiveForm validator to one that matches the specification of this library:

 ```typescript
 import { initFormGroup, validatorOf } from 'ngrx-clean-forms';